KumbiaPHP/Koot/README.md

 ### Install

 1. Clone or download this repository
+2. Rename folder to `Koot`
-2. Open the console and enter the `KuAdmin/` folder
+3. Open the console and enter the `Koot/` folder
-3. Run command `composer install` to get the dependencies
+4. Run command `composer install` to get the dependencies

 ### Run

-1. Open the console and enter the `KuAdmin/app/` folder
+1. Open the console and enter the `koot/app/` folder
 2. Run command `bin/phpserver`
 3. Open http://0.0.0.0:8001 in your browser